skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 In Session 3, when the players faced Vormoth the Wizard, he had a lightning spell available.
-They went into that fight low on hitpoints, low on magic, low on healing, with no coherant plan, and then fought like a bunch of numbskulls.
+They went into that fight low on hitpoints, low on magic, low on healing, with no coherent plan, and then fought like a bunch of numbskulls.
 They made so much noise that the enemy knew they were coming and when.
 I'd planned on blasting them with a little lightning, but I realized that I could very easily kill one or